scikit-hep/awkward/docs/user-guide/how-to-convert-buffers.md

 Minimizing the size of the output buffers
 -----------------------------------------

 The {func}`ak.to_buffers`/{func}`ak.from_buffers` functions exactly preserve an array, warts and all.
-Often, you'll want to only write {func}`ak.packed` arrays.
+Often, you'll want to only write {func}`ak.to_packed` arrays.
 "Packing" replaces an array structure with an equivalent structure that has no unreachable elements—data that you can't see as part of the array, and therefore probably don't want to write.

 Here is an example of an array in need of packing: